 This allows customer service agents to focus on more complex queries while Bots handle the simpler ones.

 A 2022 study from NewVantage found that 91% of big corporations are looking to increase their investments in big data analytics and AI.
-Noting that analytics could dramatically improve call centers' customer care.
+Noting that analytics could dramatically improve call centres' customer care.

 An Increased Emphasis on First Contact Resolution (FCR) Rates